ATFinke-Productions/Personal-Clock/README.md

 Personal-Clock
 ==============

-An update to my first iOS app that was released all the way back in 2011
+An update to one of my first iOS apps that was released all the way back in 2011.
+No longer supported